JoshuaWise/node-prompt/README.md

 # node-prompt
-SSH lets you run applications (bash) on other computers.

-`node-prompt` lets you access a node application directly from another computer, using a bash-like interface.
+`node-prompt` lets you control a node application directly from another computer, using a REPL interface.

 ## Usage
 ##### Locally